sriganesh123/skin_disease_chatbot/README.md

+### Still need to change a lot.
+Has some bugs in the UI.

 # Skin Disease and Skincare Chatbot

 This project is a chatbot specialized in diagnosing skin diseases and addressing skincare issues.
 The chatbot is powered by a fine-tuned version of OpenBioLLM, an expert language model in the medical domain.
 The model has been fine-tuned specifically for skin problems and skincare by training it on curated data from the internet.
 Additionally, the chatbot features a vision component that can identify diseases in images using a fine-tuned version of the Peli-Gemma vision model, trained on 22,000 skin disease images.
 The chatbot also maintains chat history to keep conversations in context.
 ## Model Links

 - [Peli-Gemma Vision Model (fine-tuned for dermatology)](https://huggingface.co/brucewayne0459/paligemma_derm)